Generic Name: oxycodone (ox i KOE done)

 Never crush or break an Oxecta tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of oxycodone and similar prescription drugs.

 Store Oxecta at room temperature, away from heat, moisture, and light.

 Keep track of the amount of medicine used from each new bottle.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

-After you have stopped using Oxecta, flush any unused pills down the toilet.
+Do not keep leftover Oxecta tablets.
+Ask your pharmacist where to locate a drug take-back disposal program.
+If there is no take-back program, flush any unused tablets down the toilet.
 Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
 This advice applies to a very small number of medicines only.
 The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.

 What happens if I miss a dose?

 Since Oxecta is used when needed, you may not be on a dosing schedule.
 If you are on a schedule and you miss a dose, take it as soon as possible.
 If it is almost time for the next dose, skip the missed dose and take the next dose at the regularly scheduled time.
 Do not take 2 doses at once unless instructed by your healthcare provider.
 If you are not sure call your healthcare provider.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An oxycodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.